georgia-tech-db/evadb/docs/source/reference/ai/model-forecasting.rst

    LOAD CSV 'data/forecasting/air-passengers.csv' INTO AirData;

-Next, we create a UDF of `TYPE Forecasting`.
+Next, we create a function of `TYPE Forecasting`.
 We must enter the column name on which we wish to forecast using `predict`.
 Other options include `id` and `time` (they represent the unique id of the items and the time data if available).

 .. code-block:: sql

-   CREATE UDF IF NOT EXISTS Forecast FROM
+   CREATE FUNCTION IF NOT EXISTS Forecast FROM
    (SELECT y FROM AirData)
    TYPE Forecasting
    PREDICT 'y';